pstambaugh14/MERN-AUTH-ANSIBLE/README.md

            Goal: Re-Create Script to have application integrate with Systemctl as a daemonized application. - probably not. now=pm2
            Goal: Add PM2! :) -- Goal Achieved locally.
 Will Script into Ansible once completed. --GOALLLL achieved! :)
            Goal: HTTPS via TLS 1.2 - Managed to get HTTPS via self-signed cert.
+           Goal: Currently using HAProxy to load balance between two nodes using SSL Pass Thorugh.
+Config file is posted.